ABOUT KC SCHOLARS

 Number Of Awards

-KC Scholars will make 500 awards annually (250 traditional, 200 adult learner, 50 college savings match) and once fully scaled in 2020, at least 2,000 students will be in the program each year.
+KC Scholars will make approximately 500 awards annually (at least 250 traditional, up to 200 adult learner, and up to 500 college savings accounts of which at least 50 will be in the college savings match and incentive program) and once fully scaled in 2020, at least 2,000 students will be in the program each year.